Have you ever wondered if the dimensions of your tire can make you faster? Can they improve your aerodynamics or lower your rolling resistance?

 |FLO DISC AC||19.4|

 We hope you find this document useful.
-We have a gravel tire version of this article on the way.

 The document is embedded below in this article.
 If you want to share the article, please feel free to use this link FLO Cycling - Tire Dimensions - Road.